andrewaddo/awsbaseline/content/operation/monitoring/_index.md

 {{< youtube id="I7EFLChc07M" >}}

-After creating your dashboard, you can have simple edits such as [adding/removing] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/add_remove_graph_dashboard.html) graphs, [resizing] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/move_resize_graph_dashboard.html) graphs, [editing] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html) graphs and setting up [cross-account] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_xaxr_dashboard.html) cross-region dashboards.
+After creating your dashboard, you can have simple edits such as [adding/removing graphs] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/add_remove_graph_dashboard.html), [resizing graphs] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/move_resize_graph_dashboard.html) graphs, [editing graphs] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html)  and setting up [cross-account cross-region dashboards] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_xaxr_dashboard.html).

 ***Amazon Cloudwatch Alarms***

 A CloudWatch Alarm is always in one of three states: OK, ALARM, or INSUFFICIENT_DATA.
 When the metric is within the range that you have defined as acceptable, the Monitor is in the OK state.
 When it breaches a threshold it transitions to the ALARM state.
 If the data needed to make the decision is missing or incomplete, the monitor transitions to the INSUFFICIENT_DATA state.

-Alarms watch metrics and execute actions by publishing notifications to Amazon [SNS] (https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) topics or by initiating Auto Scaling actions.
-SNS can deliver notifications using HTTP, HTTPS, Email, or an Amazon [SQS] (https://aws.amazon.com/sqs/) queue.
+Alarms watch metrics and execute actions by publishing notifications to [Amazon SNS] (https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) topics or by initiating Auto Scaling actions.
+SNS can deliver notifications using HTTP, HTTPS, Email, or an [Amazon SQS] (https://aws.amazon.com/sqs/) queue.
 Your application can receive these notifications and then act on them in any desired way.

 Watch the seamless integration of AWS Cloudwatch and SNS (Email) in the tutorial below.